 Aberfoyle: An excellent choice if your adventures take you to The Trossachs region of the park.
 There’s plenty to do and plenty of places to stay.

-Not having been to Loch Lomond before, we chose to rent an vacation home rental in Balloch due to its size and central location.
+Not having been to Loch Lomond before, we chose to rent a holiday home in Balloch due to its size and central location.
 This option was great for our family as we had our own rooms, a kitchen, laundry and a supermarket.

 That said, most of our daily activities were near Balmaha or Aberfoyle.
-I still think Balloch worked best for our family, but we needed to do 30-60 minutes of driving every day to get to our hikes.
+I still think Balloch worked best for our family, but we needed to drive 30 to 60 every day to get to our walks and hikes.

-Getting to Loch Lomond & The Trossachs National Park
+How to Get to Loch Lomond & the Trossachs with Kids

 Loch Lomond and the Trossachs National Park is a rugged wilderness, so it’s amazing how close it is to Scotland’s two major cities.